johnrm174/model-railway-signalling/README.md

-* The 'Reset Layout' function now preserves track occupancy and incorporates a user-configurable switching delay so point and signal changes can now be sequenced (to avoid overloading the DCC accessory bus on larger layouts which may require a large number of points and/or signals to be reset back to their default states)
+* The 'Reset Layout' function now preserves track occupancy and incorporates a user-configurable switching delay so point and signal changes can now be sequenced (to avoid overloading the DCC accessory bus on larger layouts which may require a large number of points and/or signals to be reset back to their default states).
-* Bugfix to the display of validation messages in the 'settings' windows on Apply/OK
+* GPIO sensor events (e.g. 'signal passed', 'sensor passed' etc) are now only processed in Run Mode.
-* Bugfix to Block Instruments sound file selection (due to breaking change in 'importlib' package)
+* Bugfix to Block Instruments sound file selection (due to breaking change in 'importlib' package).
+* Bugfix to the display of validation messages in the 'settings' windows on Apply/OK.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)